Project

 Arriving powerfully on the intellectual scene just when women’s writing needed a history, those serious, valid, and undermining criticisms ensured that for too long the traditions of women’s writing would remain without a history.
 But students of women’s writing have for years expressed a need for a broad literary history centred in women’s production and capable of building on the wealth of new knowledge modern scholarship has produced.
 That need motivates the Orlando history.

 While mindful of the charges against traditional literary history, Orlando aims to avoid these pitfalls, partly through its use of a new structure which guards it against the monolithic or hegemonic.
-It will bring together a macro-history (three volumes of narrative literary history, overall historical guides to extended periods of history) and an extensive micro-history (the very large textbase of accounts of individuals in their time).
-The volumes are single-authored, except in the case of the volume on twentieth-century writing which is jointly authored.
-The textbase, by contrast, is the product of many different writing voices conjoined in a uniquely structured system of electronic text.
-The two will be digitally linked, so that the compression of narrative history opens up, through reference to the textbase, into exploration of the complexities of detail.
+Its extensive micro-history, or very large textbase of accounts of individuals in their time, is the product of many different writing voices conjoined in a uniquely structured system of electronic text.
+Use of the searching facility can compress narrative history into selected chronological milestones, or open up into exploration of the complexities of detail.
+Sets of results in either category embrace more than any one contributor to the textbase has foreseen.

 The Orlando history focuses on gender and other aspects of cultural formation, and it emphasises the intellectual, material, political, and social conditions, including writing by men, that have, over time, helped to shape writing by women.
-These, and many other considerations, have determined the Orlando Project’s tagsets (or DTDs).
+These, and many other considerations, have determined the Orlando Project’s schemas, tagsets, and DTDs.
 These are the encoding systems that are the fundamental link between the textbase content and its digital delivery.